Tuesday, June 23, 2015

 In 2013, Stefanie Powers, stepping in for an ailing Valerie Harper, portrayed Tallulah Bankhead in Looped.
 A Broadway play based on the real-life events surrounding an inebriated Bankhead being called in to loop a line of dialogue for Die!
 Die!
 My Darling!

 Bankhead's triumphant return to London in August of 1964 to begin filming on Die!
 Die!
-My Darling! hit a literal snag when (according to Powers) the actress's foot caught on the lip of a stair at the entrance to The Ritz Hotel with cameras present to capture the event.
-Of course, the press had a field day, resulting in the insecure Bankhead developing an instant case of laryngitis.
+My Darling! hit a literal snag when (according to Powers) the actress's foot caught on the lip of a stair at the entrance to The Ritz Hotel, with cameras present to capture the event.
+Of course, the press had a field day, resulting in the already nervous and insecure Bankhead developing an instant case of laryngitis.

 Unless it's been removed, somewhere online is a marvelous video of Stefanie Powers speaking at a screening of Die!
 Die!
 My Darling!
 She relates many amusing anecdotes about Bankhead and the making of the film.
-For instance, Bankhead and Powers developed a friendship while making the movie, and all during the filming and for years after, Bankhead referred to Powers exclusively by her screen name, Patricia.
+For instance, Bankhead and Powers developed a friendship while making the movie, and throughout filming and for years after, Bankhead referred to Powers exclusively by her screen name, Patricia.

 UK Quad Poster with Original Title